 Everton have loan players from Manchester City and Chelsea and the Gunners boss believes it is unfair on his side when the players can't play against their parent club

-Wenger is particularly concerned with players unable to play against their parent club, claiming the system is flawed - with Arsenal set to face an Everton side at Goodison Park consisting of Manchester City's Gareth Barry and Chelsea's Romelu Lukaku.
+The Frenchman is particularly concerned with players unable to play against their parent club, claiming the system is flawed - with the Gunners set to face a Toffees side at Goodison Park consisting of Manchester City's Gareth Barry and Chelsea's Romelu Lukaku.

-"I believe that if you want to continue the system we have to make them available against the teams that loaned them out - or the system is not defensible," Wenger said.
+"I believe that if you want to continue the system we have to make them available against the teams that loaned them out - or the system is not defensible," he said.

 "It is just a protection of the clubs who loan the players out to hurt their opponents, when they have no risk at all.